Accounting & Finance Degrees

-Martyn teaches a variety of subjects within the Accounts and Finance department, his specialist area of knowledge is taxation.
+Martyn teaches Accounting and Finance, his specialist area of knowledge is taxation.

-Omaima is a lecturer in finance and accounting at Aberdeen Business School.
+Omaima is a lecturer in finance and accounting at RGU.

-Tong Jiao is a lecturer in the Department of Accounting and Finance.
+Tong Jiao is a lecturer in Accounting and Finance.

 Susan Lawrie is a Teaching Fellow and is course leader for the Part-time Business Management, Graduate Certificate in Management Studies and Graduate Certificate in Project Management courses.